 - 3.1.
-The Strategic Portion of CIL is the remaining CIL 'pot' after the Neighbourhood Portion and Administration Portion has been removed.
+The Strategic Portion of CIL is the remaining CIL 'pot' after the Neighbourhood Portion and Administration Portion have been removed.
 The Strategic Portion will be used by the Council to deliver strategic infrastructure. - 3.2.
-It is proposed that there be a percentage split of the Strategic Portion into strategic funding pools.
+The Strategic Portion is split into strategic funding pools.
 These 'strategic pools' will reflect the infrastructure types set out in the R123 list.
-This approach is in line with the current split of POIS funds. - 3.3.
-The percentage split of the Strategic Portion will be set by Cabinet and will continue until such time as it is proposed to be reviewed, either by Corporate Directors or by Cabinet.
+This approach is in line with past council policy, including before CIL was in existence (i.e. under the 'POIS' system of developer contributions). - 3.3.
+The percentage split of the Strategic Portion will be set by Cabinet and will continue until such time as it is proposed to be reviewed.

-Regulation 123 List Infrastructure Types & POIS Infrastructure Themes
+Regulation 123 List Infrastructure Types